John Joseph of Austria

 John Joseph of Austria or John of Austria (the Younger) (Don Juan José de Austria; 7 April 1629 – 17 September 1679) was a Spanish general and political figure.
 He was the only illegitimate son of Philip IV of Spain to be acknowledged by the King and trained for military command and political administration.

-Don John advanced the causes of the Spanish Crown militarily and diplomatically at Naples, Sicily, Catalonia, the Netherlands, Portugal, Dunkirk, and other fronts.
-He was the governor of the Southern Netherlands from 1656 to 1659.
-He remained a popular hero even as the fortunes of Imperial Spain began to decline.
-His feuds with his father's widow, Queen Mariana of Austria, led to a 1677 palace coup through which he exiled Mariana and took control of the monarchy of his half-brother Charles II of Spain.
-However, he proved far from the saviour Spain had hoped he would be.
-He remained in power until his death in 1679.
+Don John advanced the causes of the Spanish Crown militarily and diplomatically during the century's crisis, recovering control of Naples, Sicily and Catalonia from local revolts, although failing to advance from only initial victories against France and England in his stint as governor of the Spanish Netherlands from 1656 to 1659.
+He then failed to quell the revolt of Portugal, which separated from Spain forever.

+After his military career, he returned to the court, where his opposition his father's widow, Queen Mariana of Austria, led to a 1677 palace coup through which he exiled Mariana and took control of the monarchy over his young half-brother Charles II of Spain.
+Don John worked to secure Charles II's international position against the ambitions of Louis XIV of France, although his labour was left unfinished with his death in 1679.

 Early life

-His mother was María Calderón (La Calderona), a popular actress, who was forced into a convent shortly after his birth.
-He was raised in León by a woman of modest circumstances who likely did not know his parentage, though he received "a careful education" at Ocaña (Toledo).
-In 1642, the King recognized him officially as his son, and John began his life's career as a military representative of his father's interests.
+His mother was María "La Calderona" Calderón, a popular actress, who was forced into a convent shortly after his birth.
+He was raised in León by a woman of modest circumstances who likely did not know his parentage, though he received "a careful education" at Ocaña (Kingdom of Toledo).
+In 1642, the King recognized him officially as his son, creating him a prince (Serenity) and John began his life's career as a military representative of his father's interests.